AdobeDocs/experience-platform.en/help/hygiene/api/dataset-expiration.md

 ## List dataset expirations {#list}

 You can list all dataset expirations for your organization by making a GET request.
+Query parameters can be used to filter the response for appropriate results.

 **API format**